lucadileo9/dev-experiments/README.md

 WRONG enhancement:

 Make dev and prod settings identical, that is, making so both development and production use the same database.
-It is a part of the project design making so that developer do not need a mysql server running.
+It is a part of the project design making so that developer does not need a mysql server running.

 RIGHT enhancement:

-Create an environment variable that if set change the settings file to production_settings.py, which contains settings to work with mysql server, else it will backup on a sqlite instance.
+Create an environment variable that if set change the settings file to production_settings.py, which contains settings to work with mysql server, else it will backups on a sqlite instance.